merlerm/ViPlan/README.md

 pip install unified_planning[engines]
 ```

-Afterwards, the iGibson custom assets need to be downloaded and decrypted using the encryption key provided by the iGibson team, following the instructions at [this page](https://stanfordvl.github.io/iGibson/dataset.html):
+Afterwards, the iGibson custom assets need to be downloaded following the instructions at [this page](https://stanfordvl.github.io/iGibson/dataset.html):

 To download the assets, run: